-To support AzCHER members in obtaining the supplies, services, and equipment needed to adequately prepare for and respond to emergencies affecting the healthcare delivery system, a portion of the coalition’s HPP funding has been set aside to provide sub-awards of up to $5,000.
-Funds can be used for a variety of expenses, including but not limited to:
+To support AzCHER members in obtaining the supplies, services, and equipment needed to adequately prepare for emergencies affecting the healthcare delivery system, a portion of the coalition’s HPP funding has been set aside to provide sub-awards of up to $5,000.
+Funds cannot be used for daily operations or response functions, including items specifically related to the COVID response, but can be used for certain allowable expenses, such as:

 - Preparedness Supplies and Functions, such as: